-There has never been a better time to enter the condominium management profession as demand for licensed managers far outweighs the supply.
-As of 2021, there are almost 12,000 condominium corporations in Ontario, but only 3,441 licensed managers to service them.
+There has never been a better time to enter the condominium management profession, as demand for licensed managers far outweighs the supply.
+As of August 2023, there are more than 12,500 condominium corporations in Ontario, but only 4,144 licensed managers to service them.
 Whether you are a student in school, just entering the workforce, or considering a second career, there may be a place for you in condominium management.
-This page provides some information to help you assess condominium management as a potential career.
+This page provides information to help you assess condominium management as a potential career.

 As the name suggests, the role of the condominium manager (or company providing management services) is to "manage" the condominium community and exercise delegated powers and duties on behalf of the condominium corporation or its board of directors.
 The condominium manager is responsible for running what can be a multi-million dollar not-for-profit corporation, managing tens of millions in assets (the condo units), and requires specialized knowledge in building components, project management, finance, law, insurance, and customer service.

-The management firm and manager provide operational, financial, and administrative support to the condominium community including the coordination of various services the condo requires such as security, housekeeping, landscaping, mechanical maintenance, fire safety maintenance, just to name just a few.
+The management firm and manager provide operational, financial, and administrative support to the condominium community, including coordinating various services the condo requires, such as security, housekeeping, landscaping, mechanical maintenance, and fire safety maintenance, just to name just a few.
 A condominium manager's responsibilities may include some or all of the following:

 This is the frontline of any management team.
-The administrator receives the first call on most questions, concerns, and more urgent matters.
-The administrator may be able to address the concern directly.
-If not, he/she will need to forward the concern to the right person.
-The administrator may be responsible for:
+The administrator receives the first call on most questions, concerns, and urgent matters.
+The administrator may be able to address the problem directly.
+If not, they will need to forward the concern to the right person.
+The administrator may be responsible for the following:

 Some condominium management companies are experts in "cluster management," consisting of one condominium manager taking care of several condominium communities from one central office.
 The condominium manager is present at the site only if and when necessary.
 This style is more suitable for those townhouse communities, where the workload is minimal, and the 'hands-off' approach works well.